 Strains and sprains most typically occur when we engage in tasks that our body is not accustomed to, or when we are involved in an accident.
 Lifting while twisting, or stretching past one’s limits are common causes of strains and sprains of the back.
 These can be extremely painful and are often accompanied by swelling and bruising of the surrounding area.
 Strains and sprains in the back tend to involve changes to the alignment of the spine and typically respond well to chiropractic care.

 Diagnostic Imaging Tests

-Although some Chiropractors have X-Ray machines in their office and can perform them on site, many times you will be recommended to a facility nearby to have your tests done.
+Although some Chiropractors have X-Ray machines in their offices and can perform them on-site, many times you will be recommended to a facility nearby to have your tests done.